kryskool/pycegid/docs/source/index.rst

 Welcome to Python Cegid's documentation!
 ========================================

-PyCegid is a library to generate format in DAT format, to import datas in Cegid (French Accounting Software)
+PyCegid is a library to generate file in TRA format, to import datas in Cegid (French Accounting Software)

 Contents:

 .. toctree::
    :maxdepth: 2

+   descriptif.rst